muenchhausen/HalTest/README.md

 * follow the instructions of [restapidoc plugin]
 * open Browser http://localhost:8080/HalTest

+You can also use a binary of restapidoc:
+* edit grails-app/conf/BuildConfig.groovy
+* comment the line: grails.plugin.location.'restapidoc'="../restapidoc"
+* uncomment the line: compile ":restapidoc:0.1.1"

 Please note: just GET operations are implemented in this sample yet!

 License